snoussi/my-cert-manager/README.md

 Open [letsEncrypt-cloudflare-clusterIssuer.yml](letsEncrypt-cloudflare-clusterIssuer.yml), and replace:

-- <mailto:your-letsencrypt-email@example.com> with your let's Encrypt Email
+- *your-letsencrypt-email@example.com* with your Let's Encrypt Email
-- <mailto:your-cloudflare-email@example.com> with your Cloudflare Email
+- *your-cloudflare-email@example.com* with your Cloudflare Email

 Then, run the following command: